 In a stable market, having a full-time agent is vital.
 There’s enough activity that you could miss out on an opportunity if your agent has a day job and can only schedule a showing on nights or weekends.
 Also, part-time agents may not be as attentive in a stable market.
 A full-time agent is always ready to do the work to meet client needs, and we are able to focus fully on the job at hand.
 As this current market begins to stabilize towards the end of 2021 and heading into 2022, it’s important to consider your home buying or selling interests and ask which of your real estate contacts is committed to putting your needs first.

-At 1SlickHome.com and The Geoff Slick Team at Keller Williams, we represent both buyers and sellers with exceptional, personalized service.
+At 1SlickHome.com and The Geoff Slick Team, we represent both buyers and sellers with exceptional, personalized service.
 Contact us to learn more about how we can help you achieve your real estate goals.
 We serve the western Philadelphia suburbs, including Souderton Area School District, North Penn School District, Quakertown School District, Pennridge School District, Central Bucks School District, and more!